api3dao/oev-docs/docs/oev/overview/auction-cycle.md

 Auctioneer determines the auction winner and awards them a signature giving them the exclusive rights.

-Performance is critical here as the longer it takes to award the bid, the less time the auction winner has to capture the OEV.
-The phase periods are chosen with this in mind, allowing both Auctioneer and the winner enough time.
+Performance is critical here because the longer it takes to award the bid, the less time the auction winner has to capture the OEV before the data becomes public.
+Both bidding periods are chosen with this in mind, allowing both Auctioneer and the auction winner enough time.

 ### Finding the Winning Bid